ryanrudolfoba/SteamDeck-EFI-script/README.md

 Read this for your Common Questions and Answers!
 This will be regularly updated and some of the answers in here are contributions from the [WindowsOnDeck reddit community!](https://www.reddit.com/r/WindowsOnDeck/)

 ### Q1.
-I reinstalled Windows and now it boots directly to Windows instead of rEFInd!
+I reinstalled Windows and now it boots directly to Windows instead of SteamOS!

 1. Follow the steps for the Windows scheduled task install.